raganwald/hashlife/README.md

 ### editing the universe

-Clone this repo onto your computer, and then open `index.html` in a browser (It has only been tested with Safari on a Macintosh without Retina Display).
+You can try it online [here][try].
+You can also clone this repo onto your computer, and then open `index.html` in a browser (It has only been tested with Safari on a Macintosh without Retina Display).
 You will see a window displaying a grid of small (8px by 8px) squares.

 * You can flip the state of any square by clicking the square.
 * You can insert a [glider gun][ggg] that points to the lower-right by double-clicking.